AndiOlivia/CS4414-Finalproject/README.md

 Before running the system, users need to set up a database by executing mysql statements in homeManager.sql located under db folder.
 Our team used MySQL as the database management system.
 A complete list of program parameters can be found in file: mvc.ini.

-Program entrance is located at src/com/jida/clinet/main/ProgramEntrance.

-A csv file with name "Expenses.csv" will be generated everytime a user has succesfully logged in, it will contain the list of products and all the past purchase records for that particular user.
+A csv file with name "Expenses.csv" will be generated everytime a user has succesfully logged in, which contains the list of products and all the past spending records for that particular user.

-Below we provide some instructions on using this system:
+Below, we provide some instructions on using this system:

-1. Use the program entrance located at src/com/jida/clinet/main/ProgramEntrance
+1. Program entrance is located at src/com/jida/client/main/ProgramEntrance
 2. Use the following user account to login:
       username: Andi
       password: 0000